 Welcome session: Provides details about the interview day as well as offers you an opportunity to ask any questions you may have

 Long-form interview: Conducted by up to two admissions interviewers

 Multiple mini-interviews (MMIs): Five MMIs conducted by Community Partners

 Student interview: Conducted by up to two current medical students

 Early Admissions Process (EDP)

 Does the Wayne State School of Medicine participate in the early admission process?

 Yes, the Wayne State School of Medicine participates in the Early Decision Program (EDP).
 Students must submit an application and MCAT scores by August 1.
-A 3.65 GPA and 65th percentile score on the MCAT are required.
+A 3.75 GPA and 511 total score on the MCAT are required.
 Interviews of qualified students will occur in August or September and notifications will be sent as soon as possible, but no later than October 1.

-If you do not get accepted in the EDP, your application goes back into the regular pool of applicants.
+If you do not get accepted in the EDP, your application may go back into the regular pool of applicants.
 October 15 is the earliest that the Wayne State School of Medicine can send out offer letters to students not accepted in the EDP.
 The EDP program is binding.

 When is the earliest I should expect a letter of acceptance?